SteffenEger/dl4nlp/README.md

 ## News

+- 04.05.2022: There's a new zoom link for the lecture; see the moodle
 - 29.04.2022: See the moodle announcement concerning Lecture 5
 - 25.04.2022: Voting for topics available on moodle; ends on Saturday 12:00.
 - 25.04.2022: New "Sprechstunde"